EugenMayer/openstack-lab/README.md

 ### Network

-We have 2 internal networks attached to the vm:
+We have 2 networks attached to the vm:

-- `mngmnt`: `172.27.240.0/24` for the management of the cluster / internal communication between controller / compute nodes
+- `mngmnt`: `172.27.240.0/24` for the management of the cluster / internal communication between controller / compute nodes.
+This network can be access from the host
-- `vmlan`: `10.0.0.0/24` for the vm-lan and neutron network
+- `vmlan`: `10.0.0.0/24` for the vm-lan and neutron network.
+This is a internal network only

 - Deploy has 2 networks:
   1. `eth1` as `mngmnt` (172.27.240.240)